syncfusion-content/blazor-docs/blazor/rich-text-editor/undo-redo-manager.md

 ## Disable undo redo

-You can disable the undo and redo tools from the toolbar menu by using the [UndoRedoSteps] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_UndoRedoSteps) property.
-If you set the `UndoRedoSteps` to "0," the count of undo history will not be maintained in the UndoRedoManager.
+You can disable the undo and redo tools from the toolbar menu by using the [UndoRedoSteps](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_UndoRedoSteps) property.
+If you set the `UndoRedoSteps` to `0`, the count of undo history will not be maintained in the UndoRedoManager.
 So, the undo/redo icons are disabled from the toolbar.

 {% tabs %}
 {% highlight razor %}